Chengzhi-Cao/EGMDL/README.md

 This repository provides the official PyTorch implementation of the following paper:

-**Event-Guided Multi-Degradation Learning for Robust Person Re-Identification**
+**Learning Robust Event-Guided Representations for Person Re-Identification**

 ## Dependencies